Latest news & info

 Charitable status

 The pre-school is a limited company with charitable status, managed by a team of trustees, two of which are appointed by St Paul’s Parish Church Council.
-My deputy manager, Emma Lambri, and I have worked together for the last 17 years and have been awarded four ‘Good’ Ofsted reports.
+My deputy manager, Emma Lambri, and I have worked together for the last 18 years and have been awarded one 'Outstanding' and five ‘Good’ Ofsted reports.

 Early Years Foundation Stage Themes

-The pre-school aims to provide high quality child care in a welcoming, caring, calm, child orientated environment where the curriculum is based around promoting the new 2021 Early Years Foundation Stage (What-to-expect-in-the-EYFS-complete-FINAL-16.09-compressed.pdf (foundationyears.org.uk)) including the Early Years Foundation Stage Themes set by the Department for Education.
+The pre-school aims to provide high quality child care in a welcoming, caring, calm, child orientated environment where the curriculum is based around promoting the new 2024 Early Years Foundation Stage including the Early Years Foundation Stage Themes and British values set by the Department for Education.
 The children will explore topic related projects which will increase their awareness of the world around them, making learning an enjoyable experience whilst ensuring that the individual needs and development of every child is met.
 The safety of the children is paramount and therefore good staff to child ratios are always a priority.
-Please also read our Guide to Early Years Education for Parents/Carers
+More information for parents/carers can be found on Birth to 5 Matters.
+Please also read our 09.01a About our childcare and early education and Explaining your child's "Big book of me" learning journal.

 Our Ofsted report says: